Matthew 12:38-50

 Jonas -

 Jonas, usually called Jonah, was the son of Amittai.
 Jonah was born in Gath-hepher (near Nazareth) around 770 BC.
 He was an Old Testament prophet and Jewish political leader who helped restore the boundaries of Israel (2 Kings 14:25).
 God told Jonah to go to Assyrian and preach.
 Assyrian was one of the cruelest, bloodiest, and wicked empires ever to exist (Jonah 1:2).
 They worshipped pagan idols and routinely invaded their neighbors.
 They skinned their captives alive or cut off their hands, feet, noses, and ears.
 Fearing that the Assyrians would kill him, Jonah refused God's assignment and fled on a ship.
-God had Jonah swallowed by a giant fish to prevent him from fleeing.
-After three days he was "resurrected" from the belly of the huge fish when he promised God he would go to Nineveh, the Assyrian capital.
-Miraculously, rather than kill him, the Assyrians listened to Jonah and repented (Jonah 3:3-5).
-Jonah's resurrection from the large fish after three days was a "sign" to the Ninevites, just as Jesus' resurrection after three days is a "sign" for all mankind (Matthew 12:40, Luke 11:30).
+God had Jonah swallowed by a giant fish to keep him from fleeing.
+After three days he was "resurrected" from the belly of the fish when he promised to go to Nineveh, the Assyrian capital.
+Jonah's "resurrection" from the belly of the fish had a profound impact on the Assyrians.
+They worshipped a fish god, half man half fish.
+Miraculously, rather than kill him, the Assyrians repented (Jonah 3:3-5).
+Just as Jonah's resurrection after three days was a "sign" to the Ninevites, Jesus' resurrection is a "sign" for all mankind (Matthew 12:40, Luke 11:30).
 You can learn more in the Old Testament book of Jonah (Jonah 1:1-3:10).

 The Queen of the south -

-She was also called the Queen of Sheba.
-Sheba was a Gentile from the Kingdom of the Sabeans, which is believed to have been in present-day Yemen.
-Sheba made a long, dangerous trip to Jerusalem to hear the wisdom of King Solomon but discovered the glory of God instead (1 Kings 10:1-10; 2 Chronicles 9:1-12).
+She was also called the Queen of Sheba (or Saba).
+Sheba was a Gentile (non-Jew) from the Kingdom of the Sabeans, which is believed to have been east of the Red Sea in present-day Yemen.
+Tradition tells us that she was a woman of incredible beauty, intelligence, and power.
+Sheba made a long, dangerous trip to Jerusalem to hear the wisdom of King Solomon and "to prove (test) him with hard questions" (1 Kings 10:1).
+But instead of stumping Solomon, she discovered the glory of God (1 Kings 10:1-10; 2 Chronicles 9:1-12).

 Jonas -

 Jonas, usually called Jonah, was the son of Amittai.
 Jonah was born in Gath-hepher (near Nazareth) around 770 BC.
 He was an Old Testament prophet and Jewish political leader who helped restore the boundaries of Israel (2 Kings 14:25).
 God told Jonah to go to Assyrian and preach.
 Assyrian was one of the cruelest, bloodiest, and wicked empires ever to exist (Jonah 1:2).
 They worshipped pagan idols and routinely invaded their neighbors.
 They skinned their captives alive or cut off their hands, feet, noses, and ears.
 Fearing that the Assyrians would kill him, Jonah refused God's assignment and fled on a ship.
-God had Jonah swallowed by a giant fish to prevent him from fleeing.
-After three days he was "resurrected" from the belly of the huge fish when he promised God he would go to Nineveh, the Assyrian capital.
-Miraculously, rather than kill him, the Assyrians listened to Jonah and repented (Jonah 3:3-5).
-Jonah's resurrection from the large fish after three days was a "sign" to the Ninevites, just as Jesus' resurrection after three days is a "sign" for all mankind (Matthew 12:40, Luke 11:30).
+God had Jonah swallowed by a giant fish to keep him from fleeing.
+After three days he was "resurrected" from the belly of the fish when he promised to go to Nineveh, the Assyrian capital.
+Jonah's "resurrection" from the belly of the fish had a profound impact on the Assyrians.
+They worshipped a fish god, half man half fish.
+Miraculously, rather than kill him, the Assyrians repented (Jonah 3:3-5).
+Just as Jonah's resurrection after three days was a "sign" to the Ninevites, Jesus' resurrection is a "sign" for all mankind (Matthew 12:40, Luke 11:30).
 You can learn more in the Old Testament book of Jonah (Jonah 1:1-3:10).

 The Queen of the south -

-She was also called the Queen of Sheba.
-Sheba was a Gentile from the Kingdom of the Sabeans, which is believed to have been in present-day Yemen.
-Sheba made a long, dangerous trip to Jerusalem to hear the wisdom of King Solomon but discovered the glory of God instead (1 Kings 10:1-10; 2 Chronicles 9:1-12).
+She was also called the Queen of Sheba (or Saba).
+Sheba was a Gentile (non-Jew) from the Kingdom of the Sabeans, which is believed to have been east of the Red Sea in present-day Yemen.
+Tradition tells us that she was a woman of incredible beauty, intelligence, and power.
+Sheba made a long, dangerous trip to Jerusalem to hear the wisdom of King Solomon and "to prove (test) him with hard questions" (1 Kings 10:1).
+But instead of stumping Solomon, she discovered the glory of God (1 Kings 10:1-10; 2 Chronicles 9:1-12).